AlecM33/mlb-gameday-bot/README.md

 # MLB Gameday Bot ⚾
 For demos of the bot's commands, view its github pages site here: https://alecm33.github.io/gameday-bot/

+This bot and its author are not affiliated with the MLB.
+The bot uses the MLB Stats API, which is subject to the notice posted at http://gdx.mlb.com/components/copyright.txt

 A Discord bot that integrates with the MLB Stats API to track your team of choice.
 For me, it's the Cleveland Guardians.

 When running, the bot periodically polls for games in a 48-hour window centered on the current date.
 Whichever game is closest in time is considered